What is a Ultrasonography?

 So why do we use x-rays?

 Ultrasound works great for soft tissue (organs, muscles, fluid) but the sound waves do not travel through bone or air.
 Therefore, for imaging limbs, back, head and lungs, x-rays are still superior.
-Even for the abdomen and heart, x-rays can give us information about size and shape that ultrasound will not.
+Even for the abdomen, x-rays can give us information about size and shape that ultrasound will not.
 Since x-rays and ultrasounds give us different information, they actually complement each other and often times a doctor will recommend both procedures.

 What can we do with these images?

 All ultrasound exams are sent out for a second opinion.
 We input all of our ultrasound exams into a computer and send the images through the phone line to a certified veterinary radiologist (see telemedicine).
 Within 24-48 hours, we have a specialist's second opinion faxed right to our office.
 In cases of cardiac exams, all x-rays, EKG's and ultrasound images are sent to a certified cardiologist.
 This assures that your pet gets the best and most recent medical care for whatever problem is diagnosed.